PayoffPath

-When you have multiple debts, the order you pay them off in matters — a lot.
+When you have multiple debts, the order you pay them off in matters quite a bit.
 The two most popular strategies are the debt avalanche and the debt snowball.
 They both work.
 They feel very different.
 And the one that saves you more money isn't always the one you'll actually stick with.

 How the Debt Avalanche Works